blocksds/sdk/docs/content/introduction/introduction.md

   **ndsabi**, a fork of [agbabi](https://github.com/felixjones/agbabi) by felixjones.

-  Also, `argv[]` is may be provided by the environment so that the program knows where it's running from, and any arguments, if any, passed to it.
+  Also, `argv` may be provided by the environment so that programs know where they are running from (the path of the NDS file is provided in `argv[0]`), and any arguments pased to it if any.

 - It is possible to access the filesystem of DLDI devices (like the SD card of flashcards), the SD slot of the DSi, and the filesystem embedded in a NDS ROM